usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 ### Alteration: `alter` object

-Generalized modifications to controls or subcontrols as expressed in a profile
+An Alter element specifies changes to be made to an included control or subcontrol when a profile is resolved.

 An [alter](#alteration-alter-object) will appear as a data value in an array property.